 New Hampshire has the highest percentage of timberland area in the country.
 It has some of the largest ski mountains on the East Coast so skiing, snowmobiling, and other winter sports are major tourist attractions.
 The fall foliage and summer cottages along many lakes and the sea are also very popular attractions.
 Tourism is an important part of the state’s economy.

 New Hampshire is a primarily rural state, encompassing a total of 10 counties, seven of which are rural and characterized by higher poverty relative to the urban areas.
 The geographic isolation of New Hampshire’s rural communities poses significant challenges for persons with disabilities in achieving competitive, integrated, and lasting employment, as well as full community participation and integration.

-The state-federal vocational rehabilitation system in New Hampshire faces many challenges as it strives to serve people with significant disabilities and promote competitive integrated employment.
-Project E3 will provide intensive technical assistance to two regions of the state:
+The state-federal vocational rehabilitation system in New Hampshire faced many challenges as it strove to serve people with significant disabilities and promote competitive integrated employment.
+Project E3 provided intensive technical assistance to two regions of the state:

 No State Minimum Wage

 This makes it more difficult to prepare consumers for: personal finance management, job readiness, and transition to integrated employment.

 Lowest in New Hampshire: Coos, Carroll, and Grafton Counties

 People without disabilities = 6.1%

 Low income students are disproportionately represented in the special education population.